 What Are The Advantages of Sublimation?

 Shirts with sublimation designs can be stretched without cracking.
-Overall the finished product is better quality in looks and durability.
+Overall the finished product is of better quality in looks and durability.

 What Materials Can I Sublimate On?